- Above-average annual percentage yields, particularly on savings accounts and certificates

 Alliant Credit Union FAQHere are answers to some of Alliant Credit Union's more commonly asked questions.

-- How do you qualify for Alliant Credit Union?
+- What credit score is needed for Alliant Credit Union?

 - Your credit score does not affect your eligibility for joining Alliant Credit Union.
 Membership is open to current and retired employees of an Alliant partner, family members of current members and individuals who live or work in one of the communities near the Chicago headquarters.
 If you don't fall into one of those groups, you can join the credit union's Foster Care to Success program to become eligible for membership.
 If you apply for a loan or credit card through Alliant Credit Union, it will consider your credit score.
 However, factors like debt-to-income ratio and your income are included as well.
 Since credit score is not the only determining factor, the credit union does not list specific requirements on its website.